 Located near Place Rossetti, the façade of the building is simple, while the interiors are small but impressive.
 Additional constructions include a bell tower and side chapels.

-Take a tour of the dazzling interiors that consist of ten chapels, three organs and a high altar where you can see a picture of the Glory of Saint Reparata.
+Take a tour of the dazzling interiors that consist of ten chapels, three organs, and a high altar where you can see a picture of the Glory of Saint Reparata.

 Trips to Nice offer a chance to see magnificent gems like the Monastere de Cimiez.
-The Cimiez Monastery, the Franciscan Museum, and church are a few centuries old.
+The Cimiez Monastery, the Franciscan Museum, and the church are a few centuries old.

-A tour of this amazing site is one of the must do in Nice.
+A tour of this amazing site is one of the must-do in Nice.
 Explore the museum for an understanding of Franciscan history from the 13th century onwards.

 Monks continue to live in the monastery.
 Visit the church to see some beautiful paintings by Ludovico Brea.
 Famous French artist Henri Matisse is buried in the cemetery near the monastery.

 Another unmissable aspect here is the exceptional garden that surrounds the area.
 You can also visit the Roman ruins of Cemenelum in the vicinity.
-Located close by is the Musée Matisse where you can see the works of Henri Matisse.
+Located close by is the Musée Matisse, where you can see the works of Henri Matisse.

 Located on the western side of the Promenade des Anglais – Parc Phoenix covers almost seven hectares filling up a lot of Nice’s attractions in it.
 Visitors can leave their kids to stroll and soak up the fresh vibes here.

 One of Europe‘s largest modern greenhouse is also located here that contains 20 themed zones with around 2500 various plant species growing along the ponds.